10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Kabuki-za Theatre

 Huge fan of Japanese culture?
-Catching a performance at the Kabuki-za Theatre is one of the top things to do in Ginza.
-This performing arts centre is the most famous of its kind in Japan.
-It attracts a whopping 0.9 million visitors per year.
+Catching a performance at the Kabuki-za Theatre is a must!
+This performing arts centre is the most famous of its kind in Japan, attracting a whopping 0.9 million visitors per year.

 Attending a kabuki performance isn’t quite like watching your average play.
 The art of kabuki is uniquely Japanese.
-It’s far more dramatic and exaggerated than most of us are used to.
+And it’s far more dramatic and exaggerated than most of us are used to!

 Kabuki-za Theatre in Ginza, Tokyo